Paleo Diet – Eat Like a Caveman to Lose Weight - 26 Things You Need to Know

 Humans are very efficient walkers, as we literally throw our center of gravity forward, out of our body, then extend a leg/foot out to catch the propelled mass pushed by gravity.

-As the chart above (colorful columnized one) also confirms – humans have saliva with the ptyalin enzyme for pre-digestion of food while possessing an extremely weak hydrochloric acid in our stomachs.
+Humans have saliva with the ptyalin enzyme for pre-digestion of food while possessing an extremely weak hydrochloric acid in our stomachs.

 This caught all of us by surprise, but makes total sense.
 A common factor in just about every diet plan is to eat smaller portion sizes, more times a day to sustain weight loss.